waffle87/cses/introductory_problems/readme.md

 **Input**: The only input line has an integer `n`: the number of disks.
 (Example: 2)

 **Output**: First print an integer `k`: the minimum number of moves.
 After this, print `k` lines that describe the moves.
 Each line has two integers `a` and `b`: you move a distk from stack `a` to stack `b`.
 (Example: 3 12 13 23)

+### Apple Division
+There are `n` apples with known weights.
+Your task is to divide the apples into two groups so that the difference between the weights of the groups is minimal.

+**Input**: The first input line has an integer `n`: the number of apples.
+The next input line has `n` integers `p1, p2, ..., pn`: the weight of each apple.
+(Example: 5`\n`3 2 7 4 1)

+**Output**: Print one integer: the minimum difference between the weights of the groups.
+(Example: 1)